 3. Have a nice smell

-Silkworms do not have a bad smell, hence easily fed on by bearded dragons.
+Silkworms do not have a bad smell, hence are easily fed on by bearded dragons.

 4. Less Dangerous

-They do not harm bearded dragons as other insects may do.
+They do not harm bearded dragons like insects.

 5. Easy and hardy to keep